 Instacart outperforms competitors in California metro areas while Walmart Grocery outperforms in Texas

-Share of sales among select grocery delivery players also varies by metro area.
+Share of sales among grocery delivery players also varies by metro area.
 Instacart is particularly popular in large California cities, accounting for 94 percent of grocery delivery sales in San Francisco and 86 percent in Los Angeles.
 On the other hand, Walmart Grocery accounts for the highest share of sales in two of the main Texas metro areas, Dallas-Fort Worth and Houston, with 61 percent and 41 percent, respectively.

 FreshDirect has the highest sales per customer